sunpy/ndcube/docs/slicing.rst

 To demonstrate, let's instantiate an `~ndcube.NDCollection` with aligned axes, as we did in the :ref:`ndcollection` section.

 .. expanding-code-block:: python
   :summary: Click to reveal/hide the instantiation of the 'linewidths' cube.
-We'll use my_cube defined above for the 'observations' cube.
+We'll use "my_cube" defined above for the 'observations' cube.

   >>> # Define derived linewidth NDCube
   >>> linewidth_data = np.random.rand(4, 4) / 2 # dummy data